 Students improve their vocabulary and comprehension skills in reading, as well as their writing and editing skills.
 Prerequisite: Either COMPASS reading score 41-43 or COMPASS writing score 21-23 or instructor approval.
-Concurrent enrollment in HD 50 recommended.
+Concurrently enrolled in HD 50 recommended.
 FALL, WINTER, SPRING

-DESLI DEVELOPMENTAL ENGLISH
+DESL DEVELOPMENTAL ENGLISH